cosmos/cosmos-sdk/docs/rfc/rfc-005-accounts-auth.md

 can be able to define its own authentication mechanisms, which are not tied to the `SignMode` provided by the sdk.
 Trying to fit this change right now would have yielded into a much broader work, that would have most likely lead to impactful breaking changes.

+#### Update x/auth, instead of creating an x/authn module

+Considering the limitations over the credentials abstraction, the changeset for `x/auth` is still limited, so we could just update `x/auth` to support `x/accounts` deployment and key rotation messages.

 ## Migration